DIYbiosphere/sphere/docs/basics/database.md

 title: Basics of the Database
 ---

-_In this section we detail the basic structure, components, and organization of the Database_
+_In this section we detail the basic structure, components, and organization of the Database.
+If you want to **contribute** to the database, go [here]_

 The Database encompases all the information on the DIYbio initiatives added to the DIYbiosphere project.
 Each initiative has its own _Entry_ for composing and displaying its particular information.
 Entries are accessible as webpages at [sphere.diybio.org] and as text files in the [sphere repository] in GitHub, where they can be edited as well (how to [edit an entry]).